Increase Self-Awareness, Enhance Relaxation

-Currently we do not offer neurofeedback for ADD/ADHD or biofeedback for pelvic floor disorders at the Osher Center.
+We do not currently offer neurofeedback for ADD/ADHD at the Osher Center.

 There have been over 150 studies reviewing the effectiveness of biofeedback to train for awareness and self-regulation.
 Biofeedback is often most effective when coupled with other adjunct trainings, such as relaxation or guided imagery.

 Initial visit: $150

 The Osher Center is not contracted with insurance companies for acupuncture treatments.
 Following the visit, we will provide you with documentation if you wish to seek reimbursement from your health insurer.